MudroadWhite/PM-Coq-Code/Notes.md

 Theorem x : forall (x y z : eProp), asserted [[ P(x, y, z) ]] (* For some proposition P *).
 ```

 Referring back to [Inconsistent Proof Style](###Problem 1:\ Inconsistent Proof Style) issue in `PL.v`, we somehow wish to see we can introduce a new variable as we like during the proof procedure.
 Does it really work out for this interpretation?
-Can it present a new variable as needed?...
-For now, it seems to be ok.
+Can it present a new variable as needed?

+**Plan**: I think I have figured out the way to completely resolve this problem.
+In `interp`'s `Unit` case, it is supposed to interpret the variable into a natural number standing for index.
+We can define in similar style a `subst` to substitute the whole `Unit` term to some other more complicated term.
+At least, on a very superficial look, it should be enough.

 **(BELOW IS DRAFT)**